 That job loss exception was eliminated in the ACP.
 So to qualify, a family of three can have an income of up to $46,060 this year, compared with $29,646 in 2021.

-The program gives a discount of up to $50 a month toward high-speed internet service for eligible households and up to $75 a month for households on Native American tribal lands.
+Benefit: The maximum monthly benefit changed to $30 a month from $50 a month for households not located on tribal lands.
+Households on Native American tribal lands qualify for up to $75 a month.
 Alaska, New Mexico and Oklahoma are the states with the highest percentages of Native Americans, according to the Census Bureau.

 Eligible households also can receive a onetime discount of up to $100 to purchase a laptop, desktop computer or tablet from participating providers if the consumer contributes $10 to $50 toward the purchase price.

 Transparency.
 The new program prohibits upselling — telling customers that they can’t use the benefit on their older, less expensive data plans — or requirements for extended service contracts.
 These are complaints that some beneficiaries had about their carriers under the old program.